okta/okta-auth-js/README.md

 #### `tokenManager.add(key, token)`

-After receiving an `access_token` or `id_token`, add it to the `tokenManager` to manage token expiration and refresh operations.
-When a token is added to the `tokenManager`, it is automatically refreshed when it expires.
+After receiving an `access_token` or `id_token`, add it to the `tokenManager` to manage token expiration and renew operations.
+When a token is added to the `tokenManager`, it is automatically renewed when it expires.

 * `key` - Unique key to store the token in the `tokenManager`.
-This is used later when you want to get, delete, or refresh the token.
+This is used later when you want to get, delete, or renew the token.
 * `token` - Token object that will be added

 ```javascript